ZR6LSD/Linux-Mint-Server/README.md

 ## Help improve the script

+Contributing
+If you would like to contribute to this project, please open an issue or create a pull request.
+Contributions are welcome!

 If you would like to help me improve my scripts.
 Feel free to contact me zr6lsd@gmail.com